-Initiative 1: Strengthen Infrastructure of Continuum of Care for Patients Experiencing Homelessness Scope (Target Population) Strategies Strategy Measure Baseline for 2020-22 Progress in 2020 Comments CHW Homeless Navigators Hospital emergency department-based Number of patients screened for homelessness •No baseline.
-New program in 2020 •261 screened for homelessness Community Health Workers that assist patients experiencing homelessness with Number of patients linked to homeless services provider No baseline.
-New program in 2020 •229 linked to homeless services provider discharge to shelter or homeless service providers Number of patients discharged to temporary/permanent housing •No baseline.
-New program in 2020 •76 placed in a form of housing Coordinated Entry System Hospital Liaison Collaborative workgroup of private non-profit Clients referred and served by hospital liaison •120 clients referred and served by Hospital Liaison •100 clients referred and served by Hospital Liaison hospitals in the South Bay having a direct, single point of contact with the local lead homeless service agency to coordinate referrals and educate hospital staff on changing resources CHW/Social Worker attendance at bi- monthly meetings of the South Bay Coalition to End Homelessness Hospital Subcommittee •No baseline for 2020 Providence CHW/Social Worker in attendance at 100% of meetings Patients experiencing homelessness Homeless Prevention Implement screening for risk of homelessness and identify public and private funded resources that focus on Increase # of families/individuals with confirmed linkage to homeless prevention services •No baseline for 2020 •No progress made in 2020.
-Implementation of this project delayed due to COVID-19.
-In emergency response to the COVID-19, funds were or at risk of becoming Increase in the # of organizations identified who provide prevention services in PLCM Service Area •No baseline for 2020 No progress made in 2020.
-Implementation of this project delayed due to COVID-19. given to homeless service providers and LA County for support of the Project Room homeless prevention Increase grants to non-profits related to services/programs for those living with homelessness in the PLCM Service Area, including crisis response and prevention •No baseline for 2020 • \$1,004,600 in grants given to non-profits and to LA County Department of Health Services for medical care services for those living with homelessness Key sitesvacant hotels and motels converted as interim housing.
-Recuperative Care Improve the infrastructure of available Identify target population, interventions, and partners to support L.A.
-Service Area housing initiative •No baseline for 2020 Providence participated in the UniHealth Foundation's Recuperative Care Advisory Group recuperative care/interim shelter for patients experiencing homelessness that are not medically stable enough to be discharged back to the streets Support local efforts to increase temporary and permanent housing in the South Bay •No baseline for 2020 to develop recommendations for strengthening the infrastructure of recuperative care in Los Angeles County
+Initiative 1: Strengthen Infrastructure of Continuum of Care for Patients Experiencing Homelessness Scope (Target Population) Strategies Strategy Measure Progress in 2020 Progress in 2021 Comments CHW Homeless Navigators Hospital emergency department-based Number of patients screened for homelessness •261 screened for homelessness •643 patients screened for homelessness Community Health Workers that assist patients experiencing homelessness with Number of patients linked to homeless services provider •229 linked to homeless services provider •656 linkages to services or housing resources discharge to shelter or homeless service providers Number of patients discharged to temporary/permanent housing •76 discharged to a form of housing •282 discharged to a form of housing Coordinated Entry System Hospital Liaison Collaborative workgroup of private non- Clients referred and served by hospital liaison •100 clients referred and served by Hospital Liaison •105 clients referred and served by Hospital Liaison profit hospitals in the South Bay having a direct, single point of contact with the local lead homeless service agency to coordinate referrals and educate hospital staff on changing resources CHW/Social Worker attendance at bi-monthly meetings of the South Bay Coalition to End Homelessness Hospital Subcommittee Providence CHW/Social Worker in attendance at 100% of meetings Providence CHW/Social Worker in attendance at 100% of meetings Patients experiencing homelessness or at risk of becoming homeless Homeless Prevention Implement screening for risk of homelessness and identify public and private funded resources that focus Increase # of families/individuals with confirmed linkage to homeless prevention services Increase in the # of organizations identified who provide prevention services in PLCM Service Area No progress made in 2020.
+Adjustment in prioritizing partnerships to build upon increase in local interim housing programs due to COVID-19 •\$1,500,000 in grants made to local organizations for homeless services (Harbor Interfaith, UniHealth, and Venice Family Clinic) Services funded by grants include support services at interim housing and on prevention Increase grants to non-profits related to services/programs for those living with homelessness in the PLCM Service Area, including crisis response and prevention \$1,004,600 in grants given to non-profits and to LA County Department of Health Services for medical care services for those living with homelessness development of a street medicine clinic.
+Recuperative Care Improve the infrastructure of available recuperative care/interim shelter for patients experiencing homelessness that are not medically stable enough to be discharged back to the streets Identify target population, intervention and partners to support L.A.
+Service Area housing initiative Support local efforts to increase temporary and permanent housing in the South Bay Providence participated in the UniHealth Foundation's Recuperative Care Advisory •\$100,000 grant made to National Health Group to develop recommendations for strengthening the infrastructure of recuperative care in Los Angeles County Foundation to support increase in access to recuperative care